New York Giants: Keys To Victory Vs. Cowboys In Week 1 [Opinion]

 — ESPN New York (@ESPNNewYork) September 6, 2017

 Expect to see this game come down to the wire.
-New York and Dallas are fairly evenly matched and this game should reflect that fact.
+New York and Dallas are fairly evenly matched, and this game should reflect that fact.
 It won’t be easy for the Giants to take home a road win, but these are major keys for them to hone in on for Sunday night.

 Do you think the New York Giants will knock off the Dallas Cowboys?
 Are there other keys that you would add to the list?
 Let us know your thoughts in the comment box below!